 - Leave to absorb for a few minutes and then scrub properly once more.

 - Then mop up the solution and wring out the mop regularly.

 Mop the floor thoroughly with clean water another 2 or 3 times.

 - For more intensive cement or mortar residues, a stronger solution can be made of 1 litre of this product to 4 litres of water.
-For more information about this product, visit the product page: HG cement, mortar & efflorescence remover.
+For more information about this product, visit the product page: HG tile cement grout and mortar remover.
 Besides this product for removing stubborn cement and mortar residues safely, the HG range for tile floors also contains many different products for the optimum care of your floor.
-To find out which HG products you need to protect and nourish your tile floor in the best possible way, consult our HG tile floors treatment matrix.
+To find out which HG products you need to protect and nourish your tile floor in the best possible way, consult our Problem to Solution for Ceramic tiles.